-Hosta sieboldiana var. montana is a herbaceous perennial that forms large, vase-shaped clumps of broadly-ovate, deeply-veined, olive-green leaves.
-The leaves have a long, narrow tip and a lightly-waved edge.
-They are up to 8 inches (20 cm) long and up to 12 inches (30 cm) wide.
-Whitish bracts surround the flower buds, which open to very pale-purple flowers, carried on stems up to 4.25 feet (1.3 m) tall in late summer.
+Hosta sieboldiana var. montana is a herbaceous perennial that forms large vase-shaped clumps of olive-green, broadly-ovate, deeply-veined leaves with a long narrow tip and a lightly-waved edge.
+They are up to 8 inches (20 cm) long and 12 inches (30 cm) wide.
+Whitish bracts surround the flower buds, which open to very pale-purple flowers carried on up to 4.25 feet (1.3 m) tall stems in late summer.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).